shivani0505/HealthCareMining/README.md

 * Sondhi, Parikshit, et al. "SympGraph: a framework for mining clinical notes through symptom relation graphs."
 Proceedings of the 18th ACM SIGKDD international conference on Knowledge discovery and data mining.
 2012.
 * F. Wang.
 Healthcare Data Mining with Matrix Models. https:// astro.temple.edu/ tua87106/KDD16_tut_part1.pdf

+> :warning: This is a general readme file that gives a brief understanding of the work we have done in this project and explains the technical information to get an understaning of this project.
+If you want to install, execute instructions or get detailed understanding of the work we have done, please refer to repective readme files present in each module.
+> The scaraped data taken for the medical forums are stored in HealthCareMining/ScraperFiles/stage1_scrapping directory.
+> The structured medical data extracted using MetaMap are stored in HealthCareMining/MetaMapAnnotator/resources directory.